 Who can participate?

-Caregivers who are 18 years that are caring for an individual with any mutation of Fragile X (FXS or the Fragile X premutation) may be eligible to participate.
+Caregivers who are 18 years and older that are caring for an individual with any variation of Fragile X (FXS or the Fragile X premutation) may be eligible to participate.

 What will happen in the study?

-If the caregiver qualifies and decides to be in this research study, they will complete an online survey regarding the symptoms experienced by the individual with FXS, as reported by the caregiver.
-The survey should take about 20 minutes to complete.
+If the caregiver qualifies and decides to participate in this research study, they will complete an online survey twice (separated by two weeks) regarding the symptoms experienced by the individual with FXS, as reported by the caregiver.
+The survey should take about 20 minutes or less to complete.
 The survey may be completed in more than one sitting.

 What are the good things that can happen from this research?